VanGrunsven RV-1: Design and development

-The first RV-1 was a Stits SA-3A completed on 3 October 1965.
+The first RV-1 was a modified Stits SA-3A Playboy completed on 3 October 1965.
 The Playboy is a single-place, strut-braced, low-wing aircraft with conventional landing gear.
 The aircraft engine was upgraded from the normally fitted 65 hp powerplant to a 125 hp Lycoming O-290G.
 The resulting aircraft had good performance, but a high landing speed.
 On 16 August 1965, the aircraft was registered as an RV-1.
 Modifications included a new aluminum wing with flaps, Horner wing tips, and a bubble canopy.
 The fuselage uses welded steel tube construction in contrast to the RV series that followed which uses all-aluminum fuselage construction.
 The flaps reduced the stall speed to 50 mph.
 A second series of modifications included a streamlined cowling, wheel pants and modified horizontal tail surfaces.

 Operational history

 The organization Friends of the RV-1 was formed to restore the prototype RV-1.
 It was flown across the United States and Canada in 2012 to various airshows and events.
 On 23 July 2012, the prototype RV-1 will be showcased at the EAA AirVenture Oshkosh, prior to donation to the EAA AirVenture Museum.

 The Spirit of Flight Center air museum located in Erie, Colorado has an RV-1 which is airworthy.
 The Spirit of Flight RV-1 is displayed at the museum and at airshows and events.